chromaui/chromatic-docs/faq.md

 #### Much faster

 Chromatic runs all tests in parallel at no extra cost or configuration.
 We optimize for the fastest test time by evaluating only the rendered UI.
 This focus allows Chromatic to run thousands of UI tests in less than a minute.
 Selenium/Cypress tests can take half an hour or more for an app of meaningful complexity.
-That said, we recommend you use various testing strategies (visual, unit, E2E) for comprehensive app coverage.
+That said, we recommend that you use various testing strategies (visual, unit, E2E) for comprehensive app coverage.

 </details>

 <details>
 <summary>Can I get rid of my BrowserStack or Sauce subscription?</summary>

-Our aim isn’t to replace services like Browserstack or Sauce.
+Our aim isn’t to replace services like BrowserStack or Sauce.
 Cloud browser services are invaluable for verifying interactive behavior (e.g., clicking around the UI) and End-to-End testing but aren’t built or priced for visual testing.

-Chromatic gives professional UI engineers a purpose-built service for visual testing which helps you reduce your reliance on cloud browser services.
-In practice, our customers typically scale back their usage and save a boatload of money while increasing their testing productivity.
+Chromatic gives professional UI engineers a purpose-built service for visual testing, which helps you reduce your reliance on cloud browser services.
+In practice, our customers typically scale back their usage and save money while increasing their testing productivity.

 </details>